 Grants can be made to individuals, non-profits, community partnerships, or Tribes.
 They are made to projects that reflect California Indian culture, art, values, and traditional practices.
 We define culture in the broadest possible way: As the foodways, languages and cosmologies, ceremony, sacred sites, sports, architecture, arts, teachings and knowledge systems, stories, music, dance, land stewardship, hydrology, maritime traditions and much more that are indigenous to California.

 The Native Cultures Fund serves the area from the Tolowa Dee-ni' Nation in the north, to the Paiute Nations to the east and down to Chumash territory in the south.

 Grants are not made to support capacity of large organizations, for economic development, or for projects not rooted in California tribal cultures.

 How to Apply

-The Native Cultures Fund application can be downloaded here.
+Download: The Native Cultures Fund application (.pdf)

-The application can be returned via email to firstname.lastname@example.org or via mail to Native Cultures Fund
+The application can be returned via email, in PDF formatting, to email@example.com

 363 Indianola Rd

 Bayside, CA 95524

 Inquiries about the grantmaking process or for assistance, please reach out to our team at firstname.lastname@example.org or 707.267.9906